behave/behave/README.rst

 Version History
 ---------------

+Version 1.2.1 - August 19, 2012

+* Fixes for JSON output.
+* Move summary reporter and snippet output to stderr.

 Version 1.2.0 - August 18, 2012

 * Changed step name provided in snippets to avoid issues with the @step